 Yoga Can Keep Weight Gain Away

-Yoga helps burn those unwanted calories that is why it is a good exercise regimen for maintaining or losing weight.
+Yoga helps burn unwanted calories and also helps you remain focused on losing weight, that is why it is a good exercise for those looking to improve their physical shape.

 According to a study published by the Fred Hutchinson Cancer Research Institute, people who practiced yoga at least once a week for around four years had gained less weight in middle age compared with those who did not.